Bank Holiday Monday 27 August 2018

 After a lunch break and some free time in the village to maybe enjoy a drink and a cake in one of the excellent tea rooms, your guide will take you up the hillside again through woodland and over the heather covered Eyam Moor.
 On a clear day there are stunning views over the Derwent Valley and beyond.
 You will return to Hathersage on country paths and lanes.

-This is a great time of year to see the heather in flower on the moors.
+This is a good time of year to see the heather in flower on the moors.

 This is a hilly walk of about 11 miles/18km and about 680 metres of ascent spread out throughout the day.